academe/SagePay-Integration/README.md

 //  ["cardType"]=>
 //  string(4) "Visa"
 // }
 ~~~

-That's all a little cumbersome, but it's a start and something to learn from.
+It's a start and something to learn from.

 Firstly, we don't need to mess around with JSON.
 We don't want to locked into using
 Guzzle 5.3, but it is a safe assumption that whatever HTTP client we use, it will